jameelmoses/acf-flexible-content-preview/README.md

 ## Image Location

 Images should be placed in your theme.
-Be fault, images are located here: `THEME/lib/admin/images/acf-flexible-content-preview`.
+By default, images are located here: `THEME/lib/admin/images/acf-flexible-content-preview`.

 Also note that you can filter this path, but it **MUST** be in your theme: